Carl Joseph Friedrichs: Background

 Carl Joseph was born in the town and head of the district seat Cochem in Germany as a son of the Tithe-Collector Peter Friedrichs (1799–1849) and his wife Maria Margaretha born Schubert (1799–1844).
 On 31 March 1844 his mother died after a Doctor had carried out a Bloodletting procedure for medical purposes.
 After his father came home from working on the fields getting the bad news he suffered an Apopletic fit and was then half-page paralyzed.
 Friedrichs was given to custody in the household of his grand-aunt there he finished his schooltime and started an apprenticeship as a Printer.
 In 1848, during the hightime of German revolutions of 1848–49, Friedrichs decided to change the educational printery and moved to Wittlich to continue his apprenticeship.
-After his father died in 1849 and after and argue with his apprentice's employer in 1850 he left Germany with the intend to emigrate to the United States.
+His father died in 1849; after arguing with his apprentice's employer in 1850, he left Germany with the intent to emigrate to the United States.